 Seacon’s expertise is invaluable to new importers.
 As well as ensuring your imports comply with UK law, they can also ensure that you do not accidentally overpay duty, tariffs or VAT.
 Seacon UK will also ensure that you are offered either the quickest or the most cost effective solution for transporting your goods from port to port or even door to door.

-If you are thinking about importing – don’t hesitate – call Tony or Brian at Seacon UK today
+If you are thinking about importing – don’t hesitate – call the team at Seacon UK today